Armistead M. Dobie Professor of Law

 A.B., Harvard University

 Charles Barzun joined the faculty in 2008.
-His areas of interest include evidence, torts, legal history and jurisprudence.
+His areas of interest include constitutional law, torts, evidence and the history of legal thought.
+Barzun also serves as faculty advisor for the Dual-Degree (J.D./M.A.)
+Program in Legal History.

 After receiving his A.B. in government from Harvard in 1997, Barzun worked in corporate and product development at CNET Networks, an Internet media company in San Francisco.
 In 2005, he received a J.D./M.A. degree from Virginia.
 During law school, he served as notes development editor of the Virginia Law Review and won the Best Note Award for his student note, "Common Sense and Legal Science."
 After graduating, he clerked for for Judge Robert D. Sack of the U.S. Court of Appeals for the Second Circuit.
 Prior to joining the faculty, Charles was a Climenko Fellow and lecturer at Harvard Law School.